ajslater/codex/README.md

 `/codex/dev-server-ttabs.sh` will run the three or four different servers reccomended for development in terminal tabs.

 `/codex/run.sh` runs the main Django server.
-Set the `DEV` environment variable to activea development and debug mode: `DEV=1 ./run.sh`.
+Set the `DEBUG` environment variable to activate development and debug mode: `DEBUG=1 ./run.sh`.
 This also lets you run the server without collecting static files for production and with a hot reloading frontend.

 ### Links